techqueria/website/content/english/about/brand.md

 [Rubik font](https://fonts.google.com/specimen/Rubik) is used for the website.

-Our logos use [Source San Pro](https://fonts.google.com/specimen/Source+Sans+Pro) and [Rubik](https://fonts.google.com/specimen/Rubik) with a plan in progress to use Rubik for all our logos in the future.
+TODO: Our logos use [Source San Pro](https://fonts.google.com/specimen/Source+Sans+Pro) and [Rubik](https://fonts.google.com/specimen/Rubik) with a plan in progress to use Rubik for all our logos in the future.

 ## Photography